-Join Taz Tally for an in-depth discussion in this video Working with difficult images, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Working with difficult images, part of Adobe Camera Raw: Color Correction.

 - Alright, I think you're ready…for a good, challenging image,…and this Grewingk Glacier Fire image…is one such challenging image.…So let's go ahead and open this in Camera Raw…and let's do an eval on this image.…Notice we've got our clickers already turned on…like we usually do and huge portion…of this image we've got blown out red here.…So that's one challenge that we've got.…And we look over here in the histogram,…we see, oh yeah, we've got that long spike here.…And we've also got challenges in the shadow end.…Look over here.…And this is to be expected.…Let's turn that off for now because it's a little annoying.…